erooijak/oogstplanner/README.md

 For collaborators:

  1. Get latest version: git pull origin master.
- 2. See changes: git status.
+ 2. See changes: `git status`.
- 3. Add changes: git add -A (add all with -A flag, or specify specific file)
+ 3. Add changes: `git add -A` (add all with -A flag, or specify specific file)
- 4. Commit changes: git commit -m "Descriptive message of what you did"
+ 4. Commit changes: `git commit -m "Descriptive message of what you did"`
- 5. Push to GitHub: git push origin master (make sure solution builds).
+ 5. Push to GitHub: `git push origin master` (make sure solution builds).
  6. Repeat.

 ## Contributors